Waterford Historical Society (Connecticut) official seal.

 Eugene O'Neill Theater Center / Rose Barn

-Acclaimed composer Edward A. MacDowell was married to Marian Nevins, whose family owned large tracts of land east of Jordan Village including the Shaw-Perkins Mansion located on Rope Ferry Road across from the Waterford Public Library.
-Marian was sent to Germany to study piano under Clara Schumann, but as Schumann was on tour, Marian instead took lessons from MacDowell and their relationship grew.
-Eventually they returned to the United States and were married in the mansion in 1884.
+Acclaimed composer Edward A. MacDowell married Marian Nevins, whose family owned large tracts of land east of Jordan Village including the Shaw-Perkins Mansion located on Rope Ferry Road across from the Waterford Public Library.
+Marian's mother passed away when she was 8 years old, so her father sent her to live with her two aunts in Waterford, Connecticut.
+They recognized her musical talent, and Marian was sent to Germany at age 23 to study piano under Clara Schumann.
+But Schumann was on tour, so Marian instead took lessons from Edward MacDowell and their relationship grew.
+Eventually they returned to the United States and were married in the Shaw-Perkins mansion in Waterford in 1884.

 In the middle of the last century, the Nevins family's bequest of land and buildings on Rope Ferry Road included Jordan Green and the weathered "Nevins tenant cottage" located near the Waterford Public Library.
 Recently a new not-for-profit organization, The Friends of Nevins Cottage, was formed to raise funds to restore the cottage.